Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

 3. Different Systems
    - Whilst our discreet commands or scripts can manage our systems
-   - We're still facing the complexity of managing many and different Linux distributions at once, since we use different commands while using different linux distributions it's difficult to remember each command or how to create a shell script that can work on many distros, and ansible can solve this problem and it is the ultimate solution against varying linux distribuitions, we are going to see the agnostic nature of Ansible, in this course.
+   - We're still facing the complexity of managing many and different Linux distributions at once, since we use different commands while using different Linux distributions it's difficult to remember each command or how to create a shell script that can work on many distros, and ansible can solve this problem and it is the ultimate solution against varying Linux distributions, we are going to see the agnostic nature of Ansible, in this course.

 For example, let's say that we want to install a package, any package, the command on rhel8 is not going to be the same as ubuntu.
 - Software packaging: